Beast of Gévaudan: Beginnings

 The Beast of Gévaudan committed its first recorded attack in the early summer of 1764.
 A young woman, who was tending cattle in the Mercoire Forest near the town of Langogne in the eastern part of Gévaudan, saw a beast "like a wolf, yet not a wolf" come at her.
 However, the bulls in the herd charged the beast, keeping it at bay.
 They then drove it off after it attacked a second time.
 Shortly afterwards, on 30 June, the beast's first official victim was recorded: 14-year-old Jeanne Boulet was killed near the village of Les Hubacs near Langogne.
 On 1 July, this victim was buried "without sacraments" because she could not confess before her death.
 However, the burial certificate specifies that she was killed by "the ferocious beast" (French: la bette [sic] féroce), which suggests that she is not the first victim but only the first declared.
 A second victim was reported on 8 August.
 Aged 14, she lived in the hamlet of Masméjean, in the parish of Puy-Laurent.
 These two victims were killed in the Allier valley.

 From the end of August and in September, other victims were recorded in the Mercoire Forest or its surroundings.
 Throughout the remainder of 1764, more attacks were reported in the region.
 Very soon, terror gripped the populace because the beast was repeatedly preying on lone men, women, and children as they tended livestock in the forests around Gévaudan.
 Reports note that the beast seemed only to target the victim's head or neck regions.
 Some witnesses claimed the beast had supernatural abilities.
-They believed it could walk on its hind legs and feet like humans.
-They believed the beast performed astounding leaps.
-They also believed the beast could repel bullets and come back from the dead after being struck and wounded.
+They believed that it could walk on its hind legs and feet like humans, that it could perform astounding leaps, and that it could repel bullets and come back from the dead after being struck and wounded.